JJ4D/CI-CD-SECURITY-SCANNER/README.md

 ## Why This Project?

-Interviewers often ask, “How do you integrate security into CI/CD?”
-I built this project to illustrate that in code.
+I built this project to illustrate how to integrate security into CI/CD in code.
 It shows:

 - A minimal, production-style FastAPI health service.
 - Automated testing, linting, and security scans (Bandit, pip-audit, Trivy) triggered locally and in GitHub Actions.